anican/femto/README.md

 # femto
-An extensible text editor in the style of vim and nano femto is supported on MacOS, Cygwin, and Linux distributions
+An extensible text editor in the style of vim and nano. femto is supported on MacOS, Cygwin, and Linux distributions

 Windows support forthcoming...
 I still need to learn the basics of batch scripting